-The Ljubljana University Press, Faculty of Arts (Znanstvena založba Filozofske fakultete Univerze v Ljubljani) as publisher of Keria takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
+The University of Ljubljana Press (Založba Univerze v Ljubljani) as publisher of Keria takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
 We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
-In addition, the Faculty of Arts, University of Ljubljana and the editorial board of Keria will assist in communications with other journals and/or publishers where this is useful and necessary.
+In addition, the Ljubljana University Press, Faculty of Arts and the editorial board of Keria will assist in communications with other journals and/or publishers where this is useful and necessary.

 Duties of authors